-If you are looking for another easy mint dessert, be sure to check out The Country Cook’s No-Bake Grasshopper Pie!
-This pie has an Oreo crust filled with a creamy, minty green filling and topped with mini chocolate chips!
-A wonderful dessert for mint lovers that’s a cinch to make.
+If you are looking for more easy mint desserts, be sure to check out The Country Cook’s No-Bake Grasshopper Pie!
+This pie has an Oreo crust filled with a creamy minty green filling, topped with mini chocolate chips.
+So good!

 If you make this new version, please stop by and let me know what you think.
 Happy baking!

 Chocolate Peppermint Crazy Cake – No Eggs, Milk or Butter

 - 3 Tablespoons cocoa (unsweetened)

 - 1 cup sugar (all purpose sugar – granulated pure cane sugar)

 - 5 tablespoons vegetable oil or canola oil